Buying Property in France

 In Nice, your €200,000 will buy you an apartment with a sea view, not far from the even higher-priced Riviera resorts.

 French Estate Agents (Immobiliers) range from small, one-office outfits scattered around the countryside, to large chains operating across a region or the whole country.
-In all cases, before dealing with a real estate agency in France, check that they belong to a professional association, such as the UNPI, SNPI, or FNAIM.
+In all cases, before dealing with a real estate agency for buying property in France, check that they belong to a professional association, such as the UNPI, SNPI, or FNAIM.
 You might find it more pleasant to deal with a smaller company who specialise in the town or region you are looking in, and as a rule, French agents are reputable and thankfully there are not many horror stories to be heard.
 However, do your research before embarking on an inspection trip, check reviews, and ask anyone you know who has bought before whether they have had a good or bad experience.
 Another good idea is to visit property shows in the UK to do some research, as well as some good research time on the internet, to plan which agents you want to see over the course of your visit.

 When choosing an agent, try to find one with expertise in your chosen area.
 This goes without saying, but a good trading history, prompt returning of your enquiries (still not a given in France unfortunately), an up-to-date website, and your instinct when making contact, are all indicators of how helpful the agent is likely to be through the whole process.